Frequently Asked Questions

 Are treatments covered by insurance?

 Insurance coverage is dependent upon the insurance policy and extent of coverage.
 Many policies do cover acupuncture, especially for disorders of pain.
 Many policies will cover the costs of the office visit and other types of therapies such as electrical stimulation, acupressure, and application of heat.
 Some policies require a referral from a primary care physician for the treatments to be covered and may have annual limits.
-Points of Wellness does not directly file insurance for patients.
-However, upon request, a “super-bill” receipt is available providing all the necessary details for patients to file claims for themselves.
+Call us and we can help you find out.

 Why do they want to feel my pulses?